 - Does this idea expand upon existing literature and have a sound rationale?

-Based on the answers to these questions, you can revise and resubmit the proposal in accordance with the sponsor guidelines for resubmissions, submit a new proposal for a different funder or mechanism that may be a better fit, or utilize the literature and input from colleagues to revisit the rationale and design of your idea.
+Based on the answers to these questions, the proposal can either be revised and resubmitted in accordance with the sponsor guidelines for resubmissions, submitted as a new proposal for a different funder or mechanism that may be a better fit, or the rationale and design of an idea can be revisited utilizing the literature and input from colleagues.

 Receiving an official request from the sponsor

-Investigators should contact their grants and contracts administrator immediately upon receipt of a Just-in-Time request and should work closely together to fulfill all requests.
+Investigators should contact their grant manager immediately upon receipt of a Just-in-Time request and should work closely together to fulfill all requests.

 Below are common documents or considerations needed to fulfill Just-in-Time requests: